 - 1. In an outbreak, testing is required on day 3-5, then weekly until outbreak is resolved. - 2.
 In a major outbreak, testing is required twice weekly. - 3.
-For COVID positive employee, a test is required on or after day five if they seek to leave isolation and quarantine sooner than 10 days.
+For COVID positive employee, who works in the healthcare setting or is a first responder, a test is required on or after day five if they seek to leave isolation and quarantine sooner than 10 days.